reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 }
 ```

-As it appears clearly we assign a `null` value to `name` variable, by default kotlin compiler show us an error saying that `a null value cannot be assigned to a non-null type String`.
+As it appears clearly we assigned a `null` value to `name` variable, by default
+does not accept `null` values that why **kotlin compiler** shows us an error saying that `a null value cannot be assigned to a non-null type String`.

 The question that arises how can we make `null` value a valid value in Kotlin?
 Let’s check our program again